oyama/pico-midi-looper-ble/README.md

 Make beats fly from a $6 microcontroller.
 Pico MIDI Looper turns your Raspberry Pi Pico W into a one-button wireless rhythm looper.
 With just the single onboard button, you can record and play back a one-bar rhythm loop consisting of kick and snare tracks.
-The loop is transmitted over BLE-MIDI in real time and can be played by software instruments on smartphones or PCs that support BLE-MIDI.
+The loop is transmitted over BLE-MIDI in real time and can be played by software instruments on smartphones or PCs that support [MIDI over Bluetooth Low Energy](https://midi.org/midi-over-bluetooth-low-energy-ble-midi)(BLE-MIDI).
 This project is designed to serve as:

 - A template for BLE-MIDI output in physical computing and electronics projects